Louis DeJoy

-Louis DeJoy (born June 20, 1957) is an American businessman serving as the 75th U.S. postmaster general.
-He was appointed in May 2020 by the Board of Governors of the United States Postal Service (USPS).
-Prior to the appointment, he was the founder and CEO of the logistics and freight company New Breed Logistics and was a major Republican Party donor and fundraiser.
-DeJoy is the first postmaster general in two decades without prior experience in the USPS.
-Controversially, his companies still hold active service contracts with the USPS.
+Louis DeJoy (born June 20, 1957) is an American businessman who served as the 75th U.S. postmaster general.
+He was appointed in May 2020 by the Board of Governors of the United States Postal Service (USPS) and resigned on March 24, 2025.
+Before being appointed, he was the founder and CEO of the logistics and freight company New Breed Logistics and was a major Republican Party donor and fundraiser for Donald Trump.
+DeJoy was the first postmaster general since 1992 without any previous experience in USPS, and the first postmaster general in U.S. history to come directly from the board of a privately owned competitor to the public–private partnership of the USPS entity.
+His companies still hold active service contracts with the USPS, generating controversy over conflict of interest.